 "City Calm" designed by Acres Wild

 I love a little garden I think they are a treat they are remarkably easy to transform and this is very satisfying.
 A little patch of nothingness can very simply and often without tremendous expense be transformed into a place which offers a pleasant environment into which to take refuge, relax and revive oneself whether it be reading a book, sharing a meal, taking a nap or indulging in a little green fingered work.
+They are often tricky spaces in that they often have to deal with a multitude of requirements in a very limited space.
+Not only those requirements of eating and relaxing but also practical ones too such as storage, washing lines, barbecues, sandpits and rain-water tanks.

 When I started thinking about what I would write about courtyard gardens my initial thoughts were that it would be a practical discussion on the organization of a space, what works best in a small space, what to keep in and what to leave out and the need often to control one’s lust for plants.
 However as I’ve started to write I find myself thinking more about how I often find as I leaf through the pages of magazines that courtyard gardens which often require a lot of hard landscaping to resolve the multiple use issues seem sometimes seem to use plants as if they were a hard landscaping material themselves.
 As a result the spaces feel constrained and almost devoid of natural forms that for me, are conducive to relaxation in a garden space.